 Pesticide Exposures

-A pesticide exposure occurs when humans come into contact with chemicals intended to control pests.
-Pesticide exposures can sometimes lead to pesticide poisonings.
+Pesticide exposure occurs when humans come into contact with chemicals intended to control pests.
+Pesticide exposure can sometimes lead to pesticide poisoning.
 Pesticide exposures may result from a single, short-term exposure to high levels of pesticides; a long-term exposure to high levels of pesticides; or a long-term exposure to low levels of pesticides.
-There are many different sources or ways people can be exposed to pesticides including pesticide residues in the air, water, soil, sediment, food materials, plants and animals.
-The most common exposure scenarios for pesticide-poisoning cases are accidental or suicidal poisonings, occupational exposure, bystander exposure to off-target drift, and the general public who are exposed through environmental contamination.
+There are many different sources or ways people can be exposed to pesticides, including pesticide residues in the air, water, soil, sediment, food materials, plants and animals.
+The most common exposure scenarios for pesticide poisoning cases are accidental or suicidal poisonings, occupational exposure, bystander exposure to off-target drift, and the general public through environmental contamination.

 Tracking Pesticide Exposures in Louisiana